 Ohio has successfully made the nearly complete transition from a fully regulated state to a well-functioning re-structured state.
 Dynegy entered Ohio in 2015 when we closed on the nearly \$3 billion transaction to acquire the Duke Energy Ohio generation portfolio.
 As a result of Ohio's move to a restructured market, Duke made the decision to exit the competitive generation business and Dynegy determined that Ohio was the kind of state we should make investments in.
-Ohio's support of competitive energy markets, access to low cost natural gas, and the diversity of fuel resources we could acquire here helped inform our decision to invest here.
+Ohio's support of competitive energy markets, access to low cost natural gas, and the diversity of fuel resources we could acquire here helped inform our investment decision.

-In the past two year Dynegy has invested more than \$300 million to upgrade and improve the operational efficiency of our Ohio plants.
-In addition, we have hired 45 people as Dynegy employees, not contractors, to assist in our operations and growth in Ohio bring the total number of Dynegy employees in Ohio to more than 450, not including the more than 500 temporary workers who assist our team during plant maintenance.
+In the past two years, Dynegy has invested more than \$300 million to upgrade and improve the operational efficiency of our Ohio plants.
+In addition, we have hired 45 people as Dynegy employees, not contractors, to assist in our operations and growth in Ohio bringing the total number of Dynegy employees in Ohio to more than 450, not including the more than 500 temporary workers who assist our team during plant maintenance.
 It is my hope that these facts and my willingness to testify before you today reflect our commitment to Ohio, our intention to remain an active market participant, and our willingness to invest shareholder dollars where it makes sense to do so.

 Since 2010, Marcellus and Utica gas resources have fundamentally changed the energy landscape, particularly in PJM.
-While I would like to think companies and governments can predict things as monumental as the shale gas revolution coming we know that simply isn't true.
-In fact, when Ohio revised its energy law in 2008 it did so based on what turned out to be two faulty assumptions.
-First, that utility load growth would continue to increase (in reality, utility load growth is flat to declining); and second that power prices would continue to rise (in reality, wholesale power prices have fallen dramatically).
+While I would like to think companies and governments can predict things as monumental as the shale gas revolution we know that simply isn't true.

-House Bill 178 or the Zero Emissions Nuclear credit bill ("ZEN bill") would provide an enormous subsidy to one nuclear operator for units that they contend are no longer economic to operate.
+Senate Bill 128 or the Zero Emissions Nuclear credit bill ("ZEN bill") would provide an enormous subsidy to one nuclear operator for units that are no longer economic to operate.
 The only plants that qualify for these subsidies are owned by FirstEnergy.
-The reasons being offered for why you should support this subsidy include fuel diversity, job retention, price stability, and economic development among others.
-The problem with each of those arguments is none of them stand up to any level of serious scrutiny.
+The reasons being offered for why you should support this subsidy include fuel diversity, job retention, price stability, and economic development, among others.
+The problem with each of those arguments is none of them stand up to serious scrutiny.